chydarren/chydarren/README.md

 <h2>About Me 👨‍💻</h2>

-I’m passionate in the power of digitization to streamline daily work processes while ensuring that Cybersecurity safeguards are put in-place.
-Being determined, I put in a lot of effort and hard work to achieve my goals.
+I develop Cybersecurity solutions to safeguard digital landscapes and streamline manual processes through automation.

-Having graduated with a Diploma in Infocomm Security Management from Singapore Polytechnic, I’m grateful that I had opportunities to work on Cybersecurity projects and take part in Capture The Flag competitions with my friends.
-Being able to adapt to changes under challenging circumstances, I embarked on transformative efforts when I took on the role of a Leader for Events Management and Training in my school’s ambassadors team and department IC in Tengah Air Base Medical Centre.
+I am currently an Information Security student at the National University of Singapore.
+Having graduated with a Diploma in Infocomm Security Management from Singapore Polytechnic, I have experience working on different Cybersecurity projects, participating in Capture-the-Flag competitions, and leading different teams in co-curricular activities.

-Putting learning at the forefront, my Diploma Final-Year Project (FYP) team and I were honored to showcase our work with the National Cybersecurity R&D Lab (NUS-NCL) at Singapore International Cyber Week, GovWare Conference 2018.
-Aside, I have also worked on several web development and/or design projects for several of my clients.
+I have been awarded the Singapore Digital (SG:D) Scholarship by IMDA and CSA during my studies in Polytechnic and University.
+In addition, I was honoured to showcase my Diploma Final Year Project (FYP) with the National Cybersecurity R&D Lab (NUS-NCL) at Singapore International Cyber Week, GovWare Conference in 2018.

-Currently, I’m an Information Security student at the National University of Singapore, as well as an EXCO member of the N0H4TS Community Team by Division Zero.
-I’m also focused on honing my technical competencies to level my work-readiness.
+Specialties:

-Learn, unlearn and relearn.
-Keep learning.
+Penetration Testing, Software Engineering, Systems Security, Cybersecurity Compliance and Regulation

 <h2>Recent Articles 📖</h2>